scott-griffiths/bitformat/doc/manual.rst

 A bitformat is a specification of a binary format that says both how to build it from supplied values, and how to parse binary data to retrieve those values.

-It is intended to complement the `bitstring <https://github.com/scott-griffiths/bitstring>`_ module from the same author, which has been actively maintained since 2006 and provides easy and flexible access to many types of binary data in idiomatic Python.
+It is intended as an update to the `bitstring <https://github.com/scott-griffiths/bitstring>`_ module from the same author, which has been actively maintained since 2006 and provides easy and flexible access to many types of binary data in idiomatic Python.

 A short example could be::